vadimgaiseniuk/sophun-test-task/README.md

 - Zenject is used for dependency injection
 - All services and Global State Machine are binded in the Global Installer
+- The game is lauched using Bootstrapper which loads the BootstrapState

 ## Services